cynnamolgus/GViNT/README.md

 ### GvintVariable
 Wrapper object around GDScript variables meant to help undo/redo and serialization in stateful mode.

+#### variable_value_changed (Signal)
+Emitted when the value of the variable is changed, either via set or an `undo_last_change` call.

+#### value
+The property containing the current value of the variable.
+Implements a setter that automatically stores the current value in its history when the value is changed.

+#### history
+An array containing all of the variable's previous values.

 #### undo_last_change()
 Restores the previous value of the variable.